carlosflorencio/brainstorm-resolver/README.md

 - `yarn serve` - starts the api (`node build/server.js`)
 - `yarn prettier` - runs prettier to prettify the code (also runs before each commit)

+### Credentials

+I obtained the server credentials by decompiling their android mobile app.
+They used Xamarin and with JetBrains dotPeek, it was easy to see the C# source code.

 ### License
 MIT